-- The distinctions between the Directive Principles and the Fundamental Rights. - The important features of the Directive Principles. - The Directive Principles of State Policy as enshrined under Articles 35 to 51. - The significance of the Directive Principles.
+- To show the distinctions between the Directive Principles and the Fundamental Rights. - To study the important features of the Directive Principles. - To describe the Directive Principles of State Policy as enshrined under Articles 35 to 51. - To analyse the significance of the Directive Principles.